-33.5.3.1 From Powered State to Default State
+38.5.3.3 From Powered State to Default State

 After its connection to a USB host, the USB device waits for an end-of-bus reset.
+The unmaskable flag ENDBUSRES is set in the register UDP\ISR and an interrupt is triggered.

+Once the ENDBUSRES interrupt has been triggered, the device enters Default State.
+In this state, the UDP software must:

-The USB host stops driving a reset state once it has detected the device's pull-up on DP.
-The unmasked flag ENDBURST is set in the register UDP\ISR and an interrupt is triggered.
-The UDP software enables the default endpoint, setting the EPEDS flag in the UDP\CSR[0] register and, optionally, enabling the interrupt for endpoint 0 by writing 1 to the UDP\IER register.
-The enumeration then begins by a control transfer.
+- Enable the default endpoint, setting the EPEDS flag in the UDP\CSR[0] register and, optionally, enabling the interrupt for endpoint 0 by writing 1 to the UDP\IER register.
+The enumeration then begins by a control transfer. - Configure the interrupt mask register which has been reset by the USB reset detection - Enable the transceiver clearing the TXVDIS flag in the UDP\TXVC register.

+In this state UDPCK and MCK must be enabled.

+Warning: Each time an ENDBUSRES interrupt is triggered, the Interrupt Mask Register and UDP CSR registers have been reset.

-33.5.3.2 From Default State to Address State
+38.5.3.4 From Default State to Address State

 After a set address standard device request, the USB host peripheral enters the address state.

-Before this, it achieves the Status IN transaction of the control transfer, i.e., the UDP device sets its new address once the TXCOMP flag in the UDP\CSR[0] register has been received and cleared.
+Warning: Before the device enters in address state, it must achieves the Status IN transaction of the control transfer, i.e., the UDP device sets its new address once the TXCOMP flag in the UDP\CSR[0] register has been received and cleared.

-To move to address state, the driver software sets the FADDEN flag in the UDP\GLB\STATE, sets its new address, and sets the FEN bit in the UDP\FADDR register.
+To move to address state, the driver software sets the FADDEN flag in the UDP\GLB\STAT register, sets its new address, and sets the FEN bit in the UDP\FADDR register.

-33.5.3.3 From Address State to Configured State
+38.5.3.5 From Address State to Configured State

 Once a valid Set Configuration standard request has been received and acknowledged, the device enables endpoints corresponding to the current configuration.
-This is done by setting the EPEDS and EPTYPE fields in the UDP\CSRx registers and, optionally, enabling corresponding interrupts in the UDP\IER register.
+This is done by setting the

+EPEDS and EPTYPE fields in the UDP\CSRx registers and, optionally, enabling corresponding interrupts in the UDP\IER register.

-33.5.3.4 Enabling Suspend
+38.5.3.6 Entering in Suspend State

 When a Suspend (no bus activity on the USB bus) is detected, the RXSUSP signal in the UDP\ISR register is set.
 This triggers an interrupt if the corresponding bit is set in the UDP\IMR register.
 This flag is cleared by writing to the UDP\ICR register.
 Then the device enters Suspend Mode.

+In this state bus powered devices must drain less than 500uA from the 5V VBUS.
 As an example, the microcontroller switches to slow clock, disables the PLL and main oscillator, and goes into Idle Mode.
 It may also switch off other devices on the board.